oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

-Further examples for recursive hierarchies using transformations operating on the hierarchy structure are provided in [Aggregation in Recursive Hierarchies](#AggregationinRecursiveHierarchies).
+Further examples for recursive hierarchies using transformations operating on the hierarchy structure are provided in [section 7.9](#AggregationinRecursiveHierarchies).

 -------